 Excel VBA Now Function

-NOW is a date and time function in both VBA which is used to get the current system date and time, just like the worksheet function which does not take any arguments in it, in VBA now function also does not takes any arguments, the return output for this function is date.
+NOW is a DATE and TIME function in both VBA used to get the current system date and time.
+Like the worksheet function, which does not take any arguments, in VBA, the NOW function does not take any arguments.
+The return output for this function is the date.

-VBA NOW function is similar to the one in the excel worksheet function.
-Like the DATE function in VBA, “NOW” too doesn’t have parameters to pass in.
-We just need to pass the function with closed parenthesis or no need for parenthesis as well.
-By using the DATE function in VBA, we can generate the current date as showing the system we are working on.
-However, I have seen situations where we need current time along with the date as well.
-In excel, we can do many varieties of things; similarly, we can generate current date and time with a simple function called NOW in excel.
+The VBA NOW function is similar to the one in the Excel worksheet function.
+Like the DATE function in VBA, the NOW function does not have parameters to pass in.
+We need to pass the function with closed parenthesis or not need for parenthesis.
+Using the DATE function in VBA, we can generate the current date showing the system we are working on.
+However, we have seen situations where we need the current time and date.
+In Excel, we can do various things.
+Similarly, we can generate the current date and time with a simple function called NOW in excel.

 The formula of the VBA NOW is simple.